NotBrianZach/bzaBook2AQuiz/README.md

      - you can, for example, have gpt make a synopsis for you by copy pasting abstract or table of contents into e.g. openai playground and prompting it to summarize said abstract or table of contents
    - finally initialize rollingSummary="this is the start of the document"
 ## Event Loop: Giving Gpt3 Short & Long Term Memory
-const pageChunk = pages[pageNumber:pageNumber+chunkSize]
+1. const pageChunk = pages.slice(pageNumber,pageNumber+chunkSize)
-1. pageChunkSummary=queryGPT(summarize pageChunk given title+synopsis+rollingSummary)
+2. pageChunkSummary=queryGPT(summarize pageSlice given title+synopsis+rollingSummary)
-2. get User Input, act on input
+3. get User Input, act on input
-3. rollingSummary=queryGPT3(further contextualize pageChunk with respect to rest of book, this will act as a summary of previous pages for next pageChunkSummary)
+4. rollingSummary=queryGPT3(further contextualize pageSlice with respect to rest of book, this will act as a summary of previous pages for next pageChunkSummary)
-4. WHILE (pageNumber < bookLength), set pageNumber=pageNumber+chunkSize, jump back to 1. else continue to 5.
+5. WHILE (pageNumber < bookLength), set pageNumber=pageNumber+chunkSize, jump back to 1. else continue to 6.
-5. parting thoughts from gpt3, call onExit method (cleanup)
+6. parting thoughts from gpt3, call onExit method (cleanup)

+## Quiz SubLoop:
+if toggled on, start after step 1 in Event Loop
+1. query gpt3 to generate quiz, print quiz,
+2. get user input for answers
+3. query gpt3 for "grade", explain "wrong" answers
+4. get user input
+      - save=save a log of the quiz&answers,
+      - delete=don't log quiz
+      - talk=talk to gpt about quiz
+      - again=run quiz loop again, saving log
+      - againFresh=run quiz loop again, don't log
+5. get User Input (default options)

-## User Input:
+## User Input (default options):
 - c="continue" to next pageChunk,
 - j="jump" to input pageNumber,
 - EX="EXit" exit program, saving logs
-- ASK user for input
+ASK user for input
 - r="repeat" ask user for input, then append to prompt and query gpt,
-  - RE="REstart" restart conversation w/only initial prompt
+- RE="REstart" restart conversation w/only initial prompt and save to logs
+- REDT="REstart DesTructive" hard restart conversation w/only initial prompt
-- EVENT LOOP TOGGLES
+EVENT LOOP TOGGLES
+- quiz= run quiz loop once
-  - q="quiz" quiz loop (step 1.a. in Event Loop, prior to User Input, after summaries):
+- toggleQuiz= quiz loop (step 1.a. in Event Loop, prior to User Input, after summaries):
-    -  query gpt3 to generate quiz, print quiz, query user for answers
-    -  query gpt3 for "grade", explain "wrong" answers
-    -  save a log of the quiz&answer
-    -  get User Input
-- PRINT TOGGLES: print to console, and enable/disable printing in event loop
+PRINT TOGGLES: print to console, and enable/disable printing in event loop
-  - h="help" query options
+- h or help = show options
-  - s="summary of page chunk" gpt summary of the last chunk of pages
+- chunk="summary of page chunk" print gpt summary of the last chunk of pages
-  - S="rolling Summary" gpt summary of everything up to this point (short term memory)
+- roll="rolling summary" print gpt summary of everything up to this point (short term memory)
-  - N= "Narration" rewrite all output in the voice of a character
+- narrate= rewrite all output in the voice of a character
-  - V= TODO "Voice output" use ?[TTS](https://github.com/coqui-ai/TTS)? to generate voice to narrate gpt response & queries to user
+- voiceOut= TODO "Voice output" use ?[TTS](https://github.com/coqui-ai/TTS)? to generate voice to narrate gpt response & queries to user
-  - v= TODO "voice input"  use ?talon? to allow voice input
-- LLM PROMPT MODIFICATION: change all non-summary llm queries going forward
+- voiceIn= TODO "voice input"  use ?talon? to allow voice input LLM PROMPT MODIFICATION: change all non-summary llm queries going forward
-  - b="before" prepend next user query input
+- before= get user input, prepend to conversation prompt
   - "tell a joke about the following text:"
-  - d=delete stack of prepended prompts
+- delBefore=delete stack of prepended prompts
-  - A="After" append next user query input to all non summary gpt requests
+- after= append next user query input to all non summary gpt requests
   - "...tell another joke about the above text that ties into the first joke"
-  - D="Delete" stack of appended prompts
+- delAfter= delete stack of appended prompts
-  - l="length" change response length/max token count (default 2000, max = 4096 includes prompt)
+- maxToken=change response length/max token count (default 2000, max = 4096 includes prompt)
+LLM SUMMARY PROMPT MODIFICATION: change all summary llm queries going forward
+- beforeSummary= get user input, prepend to summarization prompt
+  - ""
+- delBeforeSummary=delete stack of prepended prompts
+- afterSummary= append next user query input to all summary gpt requests
+  - ""
+- delAfterSummary= delete stack of appended prompts
+- maxTokenSummary=change response length/max summary token count (default 2000, max = 4096 includes summary prompts)

 ## Command Line Meta Commands (bza)
-- initDB, idempotent, triggered by nix-shell
-- deleteDB you probably dont want to do this
+- printLog
+  -
 - resumeFromLog

+## Options ():

-## Options & Defaults:
+## Options (database schema):

 ## Design Decisions